owent/libcopp/README.rst

 8. Custom error (timeout for example) when using c++20 coroutine
 9. Let c++20 coroutine work with ``cotask::task``
 10. Using Windows fiber and ``SetUnhandledExceptionFilter`` on Windows with ``cotask::task``
+11. Using c++20 coroutine with channel receiver and sender

 All sample codes can be found on :ref:`EXAMPLES <examples_doc_anchor>` and `sample <https://github.com/owent/libcopp/tree/v2/sample>`_ .